 A Professional Visit Was Needed Instead Of DIY Treatments

 As much as we wish it was the case, teeth whitening isn’t a one-night fix.
 Your teeth are darkened for two main reasons.
-Extrinsic factors (e.g. smoking, drinking coffee, red wine) and intrinsic factors (e.g. hereditary genetics, food residues).
+Extrinsic factors (e.g. smoking, drinking coffee) and intrinsic factors (e.g. hereditary genetics, food residues).
 So what’s the difference between these two factors?
 Extrinsic factors generally show visible results in just a week or two after an application.
 Whereas for intrinsic darkness you’ll need to wait about 10 days for significant lightning to occur.